Xia12121/Re-Implementation-of-AMCL/README.md

 ![image](https://github.com/user-attachments/assets/b2f66081-ca9a-4c2b-8973-56b51d00fb0a)

+SimCLR is a kind of unsupervised learning method based on contrast learning, which is a classical model framework in contrast learning.
+The main idea is to learn useful feature representations by maximizing the similarity between different data-enhanced versions of the same image.

+To extract features from two views, two independent encoders (encoder \(q\)) are utilized.

 ## II.
 Baseline Models and their principles
 Author declaim AMCL method can be applied to four mainstream SSL method: [SimCLR](#A-Simple-Framework-for-Contrastive-Learning-of-Visual-Representations-(SimCLR)), MoCo, SimSiam, and B.Twins.
 This section will illustrate them all respectively.

 ### 2.1 A Simple Framework for Contrastive Learning of Visual Representations (SimCLR)

 ![image](https://github.com/user-attachments/assets/3b58d5f5-922a-463d-bf0e-efb093bf8fcd)

 ## III.
 Methodology of this paper